RMV Safety

 High Priority: Percent of high priority OOS mail processed within the next business day

-The percentage of high priority out of state (OOS) mail processed within the next business day compares total volume of OOS mail with high priority mail that is processed within the next business day.
+The percentage of high priority OOS mail processed within the next business day compares total volume of OOS mail with high priority mail that is processed within the next business day.
 High priority mail is defined as out of state violations or citations that are related to severe motor vehicles violations and criminal acts such as alcohol offenses, hit and run, or any other felony act.

-In FY22, 98 percent of high priority out of state mail was processed within the next business day, exceeding the target of 90 percent.
-This value held steady from FY21.
+In FY23, 96% of high priority out of state mail was processed within the next business day, exceeding the target of 90%.

 Low Priority: Percent of low priority OOS mail that has been processed within five business days

-The percentage of low priority out of state mail processed within five business day compares total volume of OOS mail with low priority mail that is processed withing five business days.
+The percentage of low priority out of state mail processed within five business days compares total volume of OOS mail with low priority mail that is processed within five business days.
 Low priority mail is defined as out of state violations or citations that are non-felony related such as moving violations, speeding, texting while driving, or multiple convictions.

-In FY22,100 percent of low priority out of state mail was processed within the five business days, also exceeding the target of 90 percent.
-This value also held steady from FY21.
+In FY23, 100% of low priority out of state mail was processed within the five business days, also exceeding the target of 90%.
+This value held steady from FY22.

 Vehicle Inspections